 Patient Monitoring Technologies

-Monitoring the health of patients in long-term care communities is an important part of maintaining quality of life for each resident.
+Monitoring the health of patients in Senior Living and Post-Acute Care communities is an important part of maintaining quality of life for each resident.
 These monitoring tools also rely on internet connection, typically through smart devices.

 The Internet of Things (IoT) has become a critical tool for the senior living industry to aid in better monitoring patients with serious health issues.
 With a slower network, this could radically change the ability to keep patients properly monitored.